PLANNING A TRIP TO GREECE?

 Recommended mid-range hotel : Bellevue Suites

-Another charming place to stay in Rhodes is Lindos, which is on the opposite side of the island to Rhodes Town.
-Nestled right at the southern end of the island, it is a charming town that is in close proximity of a number of great beaches and attractions.
-In particular, Lindos is extremely convenient for the Acropolis of Lindos (as you’d expect), meaning it’s a great choice for history lovers.
+Nestled right at the southern end of the island, it is a charming town that is in close proximity to a number of great beaches and attractions.
+In particular, Lindos is where the Acropolis of Lindos (as you’d expect), meaning it’s a great choice for history lovers.

 Recommended Budget hotel : Kastri Boutique Hotel